 The eight 45 Division teams will consist of a single conference.
 Teams will play each of the 7 remaining teams 3 times.
 Each team will be scheduled to play 21 regular season games.
-Teams finishing 1st through 6th in the regular season will play a single elimination tournament with the number 1 and 2 seeds receiving a first round bye.
-The number 6 seed will play the number 3 seed and the number 5 seed will play the number 4 seed.
-The lowest remaining seed will play the number 1 seed and the second lowest remaining seed will play the number 2 seed.
+The teams will play a traditional single elimination tournament.
+During the first round, the number 1 seed will play the 8 seed, 2 seed vs 7 seed, 3 seed vs 6 seed and 4 seed vs 5 seed.
+During the second round, the lowest remaining seed will play the highest remaining seed and the second lowest remaining seed will play the second highest remaining seed.
 The championship will be decided in a 2 out of 3 series between the final 2 remaining undefeated teams.